Skip to main content

 Hormones are chemical messengers that tell specific tissues to behave in a certain way.

-with cells in a variety of tissues in the body, and deliver a message or
+Estrogens usually travel through the bloodstream in fluids, interact with cells in a variety of tissues in the body, and deliver a message or instruction.

 It is one of the most important hormones for women, alongside progesterone.
 Progesterone helps to maintain pregnancies and implant an egg in the uterus.